2.25 CE Credits Available

 CE Test

-Viewers meet three individuals and one couple, all accurately portraying the life struggles and important details that demonstrate what these clusters of symptoms look like when they reach a diagnosable level.
+Viewers meet three individuals and one couple, all accurately portraying the life struggles and key details that demonstrate what these clusters of symptoms look like when they reach a diagnosable level.
 Of course, the interviews are not perfect, but we learn from that as well.
 With humor and insight, Buckles and Yalom note the omissions and discuss what the interviewer might have done differently, or what the interviewer might do in the next session.

 Also modeled in these vignettes are skills related to destigmatizing the symptoms and the diagnosis.
 Further, the interviewer demonstrates how to introduce the notion of continuing in therapy to address the disorder and improve the client’s overall mental health.